fineanmol/plant-tree/README.md

-🌲 Updated on Sun, 06 Jul 2025 09:58:15 GMT
+🌴 Updated on Tue, 08 Jul 2025 09:14:10 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Experience is the name everyone gives to their mistakes."